This is a guest post from F-Secure fellow Kamil Janowski.

 If this isn’t the first project you’ve ever worked on, this exact moment when you probably begin to realize that your job is not exactly what you were promised.

 You might be surprised how easy it is to find a project where the legacy solutions kill the project slowly, as more and more developers just refuse to work on it.
-It’s almost harder to find a project that that doesn’t end this way.
+It’s almost harder to find a project that doesn’t end this way.

 I love coding.
 I always knew I would study IT even before I went to high school.
 It always feels amazing to create something from nothing.
 However though each new creation not only satisfies, it also generates the hunger for more.
 Your customers want to receive the product faster and you also want to create more and faster.
 While the “more” part is fairly simple to achieve, the “faster” is a challenge.
 “Faster” requires you to constantly extend your knowledge and reach out for new, better technologies.
 Unfortunately, in order to be able to do so, you usually have to apply for a job at some start-up company, what is not necessarily an optimal solution for everyone.